haritha1313/spojprobs/CONTRIBUTING.md

 Contribute solutions to classical spoj problems in any language.
 **Make sure that the file name is of format <spoj-problem-abbreviation>.<language-extension>
-**Please do not upload solutions to tutorial problems
+**Please do not upload solutions to tutorial problems **Feel free to add solutions in other languages

 How To: